cloudmesh-community/book/chapters/cloud/packer.md

 The packer file format specifies 3 sections, `variables`, `builders` and `provisioners`.
 The `variables` section allows you to declare variables that are to be used in the rest of the document.
-By declaring a variable in this section, for example `google_project_id`, it allows the user to pass in the value of that variable via the packer command line.
+By declaring a variable in this section, for example, `google_project_id`, it allows the user to pass in the value of that variable via the packer command line.